 In April 2016, the Payment Card Industry Security Standards Council (PCI SSC) released PCI Data Security Standard (PCI DSS) version 3.2.
-With the updates came clarification to requirements, additional guidance, and the addition seven new requirements.
-Each of the new requirements were initially treated as a best practice but have a quickly approaching effective date of February 1, 2018, when all new requirements will be expected to be in-place.
+With the updates came clarification to requirements, additional guidance, and the additional seven new requirements.
+Each of the new requirements was initially treated as a best practice but have a quickly approaching effective date of February 1, 2018, when all new requirements will be expected to be in place.

 To address issues related to cardholder data breaches and protect against existing exploits, PCI DSS v.3.2 includes various changes, most of which are specific to Service Providers.
 This includes new penetration testing requirements that now requires segmentation testing for Service Providers to now be performed at least every six months or after any significant changes to segmentation controls/methods.
 In addition to this, there are several requirements to ensure that Service Providers are continuously monitoring and maintaining critical security controls throughout the year.